Privacy and Cookies Policy

 If you want to know what personal data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

-All subject access requests should be made in writing and sent by to the email or postal address shown in clause 10.
+All subject access requests should be made in writing and sent to the email or postal address shown in the contact us section.

 There is not normally any charge for a subject access request.
 However, if your request is manifestly unfounded or excessive (for example, if you make repetitive requests) we may charge a fee to cover our administrative costs in responding.